robcresswell/vue-material-design-icons/README.md

 * `fillColor` - This property allows you to set the fill colour of an icon via JS instead of requiring CSS changes.
-Note that any CSS values, such as `fill: currentColor;` provided by the optional CSS file, will override colours set with this prop.
+Note that any CSS values, such as `fill: currentColor;` provided by the optional CSS file, may override colours set with this prop.

   Example: